Graduate Student Handbook: Doctoral Programs

-Effective Fall 2012, the minimum requirements for the Ph.D. degree are 84 graduate credits beyond the Bachelor's degree including institute requirements.
-A prior Master's degree earned at another institution may be transferred for up to 30 credits without specific course descriptions with approval of the department and the Dean of Graduate Academics.
+Effective Fall 2012, the minimum requirements for the Ph.D. degree are 84 graduate credits beyond the bachelor's degree including institute requirements.
+(See Institute Requirements).
+A prior master's degree earned at another institution may be transferred for up to 30 credits without specific course descriptions with approval of the department/program and the Dean of Graduate Academics.
 Up to one-third of additional course credits may be transferred with the approval of the advisory committee and the Dean of Graduate Academics.
 A grade of "B" or better (3.0) is required for such courses.
 (A grade of B- is not acceptable.)
 No credits may be transferred towards dissertation research.
-The additional credits required for the Ph.D. beyond the Master's degree may not have been already used towards any other degree.
+The additional credits required for the Ph.D. beyond the master's degree may not have been already used towards any other degree.

 The student must spend one year "in residence" performing research.
 In residence means that the student shall spend a substantial portion of each week on the campus or at a research facility acceptable to the student's dissertation advisor.
 The details of the residency are subject to the approval of the Dissertation Advisor and the Dean of Graduate Academics.